wragge/dfat-documents-web/_volumes/volume-10-1946-july-december/54-cabinet-submission-by-scully-and-makin.md

 Mr. C. J. Rodger, Director-General of the Forestry and Timber Bureau.

-Dr. B. T. Dickson, President of the Australian Institute of Agricultural Science and Director of Division of Plant Industry, or a substitute nomination by C.S. &amp; I.R.
+Dr. B. T. Dickson, President of the Australian Institute of Agricultural Science and Director of Division of Plant Industry, or a substitute nomination by C.S. & I.R.

 Dr. F. W. Clements, Director of the Institute of Anatomy (Senior Medical Officer, Canberra), Department of Health.
 [1]

-W. J. SCULLY, Minister for Commerce &amp; Agriculture
+W. J. SCULLY, Minister for Commerce & Agriculture

 N. J. 0.
 MAKIN, Acting Minister for External Affairs

  _

-1 Cabinet approved the recommendation on 7 August, subject to deletion of the words 'or a substitute nomination by C.S. &amp; I.R.' from recommendation (b).
+1 Cabinet approved the recommendation on 7 August, subject to deletion of the words 'or a substitute nomination by C.S. & I.R.' from recommendation (b).

 _

-_ [AA:A2700, VOL. 12, i]_
+ _[AA:A2700, VOL. 12, i]_